Contractor-x/TELEGRAM-X-FOREX-BOT/README.md

 - **@da-Korede**
 - **@Contractor-x**

-      if you wanna contribute kindly fork and create a pull request
+      if you wanna contribute kindly fork and create a pull request and

 ### License
 This project is licensed under **MIT License**.